szermatt/mistty/docs/source/usage.rst

     :kbd:`M-x customize-option display-comint-buffer-action` lets you
     configure how the buffer is displayed.

+    With a prefix argument, this command asks for a directory for the new shell, instead of using the current buffer's current directory.
+This is particularly useful if you want to run a :ref:`tramp`.

   .. index:: pair: command; mistty-create-other-window

   - :kbd:`M-x mistty-create-other-window` does the same, but opens the